 This report is for information and educational purposes only.
 The Institute for Energy Economics and Financial Analysis ("IEEFA") does not provide tax, legal, investment, financial product or accounting advice.
 This report is not intended to provide, and should not be relied on for, tax, legal, investment, financial product or accounting advice.
 Nothing in this report is intended as investment or financial product advice, as an offer or solicitation of an offer to buy or sell, or as a recommendation, opinion, endorsement, or sponsorship of any financial product, class of financial products, security, company, or fund.
-IEEFA is not responsible for any investment or other decision made by you.
-You are responsible for your own investment research and investment decisions.
-This report is not meant as a general guide to investing, nor as a source of any specific or general recommendation or opinion in relation to any financial products.
+IEEFA is not responsible for any investment or other decisions.
+This report is not meant as a general guide to investing, nor as a source of any specific or general recommendation or opinion in relation to any financial product.
 Unless attributed to others, any opinions expressed are our current opinions only.
 Certain information presented may have been provided by third-parties.
 IEEFA believes that such third-party information is reliable, and has checked public records to verify it where possible, but does not guarantee its accuracy, timeliness or completeness; and it is subject to change without notice.